Sanatan Sikh

 Sanatan Sikh (IAST: sanātana sikkha, /pa/), a neologism and hypothesis formulated by Harjot Oberoi in 1987, to refer to Sikhs who formed the Amritsar Singh Sabha faction during the broader Singh Sabha Movement in 1873.
 It also describes those who while nominally identify as Sikhs, continue to follow Hindu beliefs and practices.
 While W. H. McLeod considers the dominance of the Khalsa identity to last well into the 19th century, Harjot Oberoi sees the emergence of a "Sanatan Sikh tradition" that displaced the eighteenth-century "Khalsa episteme".
+It is a pluralistic and polycentric form of the religion that was responsible for spreading Sikhism amongst peasant masses via leaders and masters in the 19th century, being especially prevalent amongst the Sikh elites.

 History

+18th century

 While the Khalsa was gaining political power in the 18th century, a large number of Sehajdharis began joining its ranks from around the mid-18th century onwards.
 Sehajdharis Sikhs practiced religion in a more fluid manner without following boundaries, in-contrast to the Khalsa Sikhs, which had always been a small minority.
 This presented a paradigm where as Sikhs gained political power, they further relapsed back into Hinduism.
 Sikh theology began to be re-interpreted under a Brahminical lens, such as in relation to the varnasrama dharma.
 Sikh rehatnamas (codes of conduct) from this period, such as Chaupa Singh's, are heavily influenced by Hindu practices, especially with regard to the status of women and interactions with Muslims.
 These manuals were more akin to the stridharma (moral system for women) laid out in Hindu texts, such as the Dharamshastra.
-Ranjit Singh's reign was marked by a move toward Rajputisation and the Sanatan Sikhs were favoured by him, thus the demarcations between Sikhism and Hinduism as popularly practiced became blurred and mixed, whilst Khalsa Sikhs remained in-charge of the army which allowed the Khalsa Sikhs to maintain some authority despite the state patronage of Sanatan Sikhs.